aclysma/rafx/docs/api/backends/metal.md

 Set the environment variable `METAL_DEVICE_WRAPPER_TYPE=1`

+### Debugging

+Xcode can be used to debug/trace a frame.
+It can be used by rust by making an empty xcode project and changing the debug settings to launch an external program.

 ### Shader Translation

 `rafx-api` accepts metal source code or compiled shader libraries.
 You can compile this yourself, or use